 issue, and so many others).
 However most of these "problems" are trivial

-to know that we can make a positive impact to even a single user who's
+feeling to know that we can make a positive impact to even a single user

-life is really improved by a feature, rather than just making something
+who's life is really improved by a feature, rather than just making

-this for the ability to improve a product for their own use, and maybe
+like this for the ability to improve a product for their own use, and

-improving it for others is of only secondary importance ("scratching a
+maybe improving it for others is of only secondary importance

-personal itch" is a phrase I have often seen used to describe this), but
+("scratching a personal itch" is a phrase I have often seen used to

 Thanks once again.